kosso/TiQRBlobReader/README.md

 # TiQRBlobReader

-Appcelerator Titanium module to detects a QR code in an image TiBlob.
+Appcelerator Titanium module to detect a QR code in a TiBlob image.

 ## Usage: